meteatamel/knative-tutorial/docs/helloworldeventing.md

 # Hello World Eventing

-Knative Eventing defines Broker and Trigger to receive and filter messages.
+In Knative Eventing, you'd typically use Broker and Trigger to receive and filter messages.
 This is explained in more detail on [Knative Eventing](https://www.knative.dev/docs/eventing/) page:

 ![Broker and Trigger](https://www.knative.dev/docs/eventing/images/broker-trigger-overview.svg)